Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Part 107 Commercial Operations

-Both recreational and Part 107 pilots can conduct night operations if the drone is equipped with anti-collision lights visible for 3 statute miles.
-New Mexico does not impose additional state-level night flying restrictions beyond federal requirements.
-Airspace authorization is still required for night operations in controlled airspace under 400 feet.
+Both recreational and Part 107 pilots can fly at night if the drone has anti-collision lights visible for 3 statute miles.
+New Mexico does not impose additional restrictions beyond federal requirements.

 For complete federal regulations, see our Federal Regulations page.